JasonZhang1993/Mesosphere-Coding-Challenge-Elevator-Control/README.md

 ### Build & Instruction

 I write the codes on eclipse.
-Unfortunately I am not familiar to run Java on terminal, so I provide the .jar file named as Main.jar.
+Unfortunately I am not familiar to run Java built by eclipse on terminal, so I provide the .jar file named as Main.jar.
 Please run the code by
 ```
 $: java -jar Main.jar
 ```